12 Treatment Technologies

 Source: Used with permission from Calgon Carbon Corporation.

-Various GAC base materials (for example, bituminous coal, lignite coal, coconut shells) can be used for adsorption, though bituminous coal-based GAC has been used for the majority of existing sorption treatment systems for PFAS.
+Various GAC base materials (for example, bituminous coal, lignite coal, coconut shells) can be used for adsorption, though bituminous coal-based GAC has been used for the majority of existing sorption treatment systems for PFAS and current data show that bituminous-based products are more effective for PFAS removal (McNamara et al. 2018; Westreich et al. 2018).
 Specialized GAC formulations and coconut-based GAC can also be effective.
 Media selection and life cycle cost will depend upon a number of factors, including PFAS and co-contaminant concentrations, media availability, and pricing.

 GAC treatment applications will evolve as analytical methods improve and regulatory concerns encompass an increasing number of PFAS.
 Shorter chain PFAS exhibit faster breakthrough times as mass loading rates increase (Appleman et al. 2013), so particular attention needs to be given to these compounds if their removal is required.
 Alternative design optimization approaches or use of other technologies in combination with GAC (for example, ion exchange (IX) resins discussed in Section 184.108.40.206) can address high O&M costs that can be incurred for GAC treatment involving high influent PFAS concentrations, especially if shorter chain PFAS must be removed.
 As discussed in Section 220.127.116.11, specialty single-use and regenerable IX resins have been developed that have higher loading capacities for shorter chain PFAS.
 GAC and IX can also be used in series to optimize removal capacity and minimize O&M costs, generally with GAC ahead of IX to remove non-PFAS organics and longer carbon chain PFAS, followed by IX to remove the shorter carbon chain PFAS.
 This approach has been implemented in the field and is presented in a case study in Section 18.104.22.168.

 Spent GAC that contains PFAS can be thermally reactivated and reused, which may result in a lower cost media replacement option versus new GAC.
 However, some regulatory agencies may not allow the use of reactivated GAC for drinking water systems.
 NSF/ANSI standards require that the use of reactivated GAC for drinking water systems involve only media generated by the treatment system owner/operator and cannot include a mixture of GAC that originated from other sources.
 The management of spent media should be planned during the life cycle assessment phase and be documented as the treatment system is executed.
 Commercial facilities are available for thermal reactivation of spent GAC, which currently are not available for other sorption media and can offer a potential life cycle cost benefit for spent media disposal.
-Based on vendor feedback (Mimna 2017), commercial thermal GAC reactivation is performed at higher operating temperatures than steam or nitrogen regeneration systems, and is capable of complete desorption and destruction of PFAS from spent GAC (Watanabe et al. 2016; Yamada et al. 2005) et al. 2005).
-Additional studies are needed to verify PFAS destruction in the GAC reactivation process.
+Based on vendor feedback (Mimna 2017), commercial thermal GAC reactivation is performed at higher operating temperatures than steam or nitrogen regeneration systems, and may be capable of complete desorption and destruction of PFAS from spent GAC (Watanabe et al. 2016; Yamada et al. 2005).
+However, similar to incineration, additional studies are needed to investigate the fate of PFAS in the GAC reactivation process.

 Sustainability: GAC ex situ PFAS water treatment systems have unique sustainability considerations as well as considerations in common with other ex situ PFAS sorption media water treatment systems (treatment complex construction, utilities, water collection and pumping, and discharge infrastructure).
 Major sustainability considerations unique to GAC systems are associated with: